Anan-Jewels/onboarding-flutter/Readme.md

 Please build out the screen given, assuming that the data for each style shown comes from the mock API, given at: https://6525210567cfb1e59ce6ae75.mockapi.io/api/v1/designstyles

-Additionally, please setup a mock API call to post back the user selection on next, and show an alert on click saying: "You have successfully saved classic, modern"
+Additionally, please setup a mock API call to post back the user selection on next, and show an alert on click saying: "You have successfully saved {list user selected categories here}"
+For example, if user selects classic and modern, alert will say "You have successfully saved classic, modern"

 Note that: